viant/endly/testing/log/README.md

 A log validation verifies produced by a logger with desired log records.

-Once a log/validator listener detects data produce by a logger it places it to the pending validation queue, then later when assert request takes place,  validator takes (and removes) records from pending validation corresponding to expected records.
-This process may use either _position_ or _index based_ matching.
+Once a log/validator listener detects data produce by a logger it places it to the pending validation queue, then later when assert request takes place,  validator takes (and removes) records from pending validation queue.

+This process may use either _position_ or _index based_ matching method.
 The first strategy,  a matcher takes the older record from the pending validation qeueue (FIFO) for each expected record.
 The later strategy  requires an indexing expression (provided in listen request IndexRegExpr i.e. \"UUID\":\"([^\"]+)\" ) which is used for both indexing pending logs and desired logs.
 If expected record can not be matched with indexing expression it falls back to the first strategy.